-- (a) a Part 5 search warrant, - (b) a search warrant issued under section 86 (Police may enter and search for firearms) of the Act, - (c) a search warrant issued under Division 1 (Drug premises) of Part 11 of the Act, - (d) a search warrant issued under a provision specified in Schedule 2 (Search warrants under other Acts) to the Act,
+- (a) a Part 5 search warrant (other than a covert search warrant or a criminal organisation search warrant), - (b) a covert search warrant, - (c) a criminal organisation search warrant, - (d) a search warrant issued under section 86 (Police may enter and search for firearms) of the Act, - (e) a search warrant issued under Division 1 (Drug premises) of Part 11 of the Act, - (f) a search warrant issued under a provision specified in Schedule 2 (Search warrants under other Acts) to the Act, - (g) a search warrant issued under a provision of, or a provision made under, an Act, being a provision that provides that Division 4 of Part 5 of the Law Enforcement (Powers and Responsibilities) Act 2002 applies to a search warrant issued under that provision.

-Clause 3 Law Enforcement (Powers and Responsibilities) Regulation 2005 support person means a person who is a support person for the purposes of Division 3 of Part 3.
+Law Enforcement (Powers and Responsibilities) Regulation 2016 [NSW] Part 1 Preliminary support person means a person who is a support person for the purposes of Division 3 of Part 3.